 Friday the 13th, Part 7: The New Blood (1988).

 While by no means the best, The New Blood is unquestionably the gayest entry in the Friday cannon.
 I’m talking Telekinesis, dolls.
 Jason Voorhees versus Lar Park Lincoln (“Tina”) pretending to be Carrie White.
-A force to be reckoned with, Tina is the only final girl in horror history capable of snatching he pearl necklace right off of a bitch’s bust line without even getting her hands dirty.
+A force to be reckoned with, Tina is the only final girl in horror history capable of snatching the pearl necklace right off of a mean girl’s bust line without even getting her hands dirty.